evmts/tevm-monorepo/README.md

 # evmts-monorepo

-_🏗️🚧 EVMts is a work in progress_

-EVMts core enables direct evm execution clientside with forge cheat codes
+EVMts core enables direct evm execution clientside with forge cheat codes (not implemented yet)

 EVMts imports enable a streamlined dev experience with direct solidity imports and integration with Wagmi